 In today’s post, I want to talk to you about our trip to 4 Tarifa by van.
-We will tour the most southern point of the Iberian peninsula and get to know its monuments and its beaches.
+But, first, we will tour the most southern point of the Iberian peninsula and know its monuments and beaches.

-This trip was the first we did with the first van we had in July 2018.
-A trip with my sister and Henry (who is from there), in our van and in theirs.
+This trip was the first we did with our first van in July 2018.
+It was a trip with my sister and Henry (who is from there), in our van and theirs.

-The visit started in the village, but as we arrived in the evening, the first thing we did was go to dinner at the restaurant N6 and then go partying through the center of town.
+The visit started in the village, but as we arrived in the evening, we first went to dinner at the restaurant N6 and then partied through the town center.

-The next day in the morning, we had breakfast at Café Azul, then visited the town center, the castle and went to the market to buy red tuna and what we needed to eat and dine in the vans.
+The next day in the morning, we had breakfast at Café Azul, then visited the town center, and the castle, and went to the market to buy red tuna and what we needed to eat and dine in the vans.